Comparison

 Published Jul 3, 2026 · updated Jul 3, 2026

-The honest take: there is no single “best” ruin, because they trade off against each other.
-Palenque wins on atmosphere but loses on heat.
-Teotihuacan wins on scale but you can’t climb the big pyramids anymore.
-So here’s the ranking that actually matters, judged on what your visit will feel like, plus who each one is really for.
+The honest take: there is no single “best” ruin in Mexico, because the great sites trade off against each other on the exact things that make a visit good or miserable.
+Palenque wins on atmosphere but punishes you with heat.
+Teotihuacan wins on sheer scale but you can no longer climb the big pyramids.
+Chichen Itza wins on fame and loses on crowds.
+So instead of a beauty contest, here’s a ranking judged on what your visit will actually feel like on the day, plus exactly who each site is for and how to reach it without wasting a travel day.

 1. Palenque (Chiapas): best overall